History of wood carving: 1380–1520

 Many lecterns of the Gothic period do not exist today.
 They usually had a double sloping desk which revolved round a central moulded post.
 The lectern at Swanscombe, Kent, has an eras, circle of good foliage ornamenting each face of the book rest, and sonic tracery work at either end.
 The box form is more common in France than in England, the pedestal of such a lectern being surrounded by a casing of three or more sides.
 A good example with six sides is in the church of Vance (France), and one of triangular form in the Muse of Bourges, while a four-sided box lectern is still in use in the church of Lenham, Kent.
 The Gothic prayer desk, used for private devotional purposes, is hardly known in England, but is not uncommon on the Continent.
-There is a beautiful specimen in the Muse, Bourges; the front and sides of the part for kneeling are carved with that small tracery of flowing character so common in France and Belgium during the latter part of the 15th century, and the back, which rises to a height of 6 ft., contains a little crucifix with traceried decoration above and below.
+There is an example of one in the Muse, Bourges; the front and sides of the part for kneeling are carved with that small tracery of flowing character so common in France and Belgium during the latter part of the 15th century, and the back, which rises to a height of 6 ft., contains a little crucifix with traceried decoration above and below.

 A word should be said about the ciboria, so often found on the Oboria continent of Europe.
 In tapering arrangement of tabernacle work they rival the English font covers in delicacy of outline (Muse, Rouen).

 Numbers of doors are to be met with not only in churches but also in private houses.
 Lavenham, Suffolk, is rich in work of this latter class.
 In England the general custom was to carve the head of the door only with tracery (East Brent, Somerset), but in the Tudor period doors were some times covered entirely with linenfold paneling (St Albans Abbey).
 This form of decoration was exceedingly common on the Continent as well as in England.
 In France the doors towards the latter part of the 15th century were often square-headed, or perhaps had the corners rounded.
 These doors were usually divided into some six or eight oblong panels of more or less equal size.
 One of the doors of Bourges Cathedral is treated thus, the panels being filled in with very good tracery enriched with crockets and coats of arms.
 But a more restrained form of treatment is constantly employed, as at the church of St Godard, Rouen, where the upper panels only are carved with tracery and coats of arms and the lower adorned with simple linenfold design.